mahad-sheikh-30/my-project-firestore/README.md

 👨‍🏫 **User Roles**

-**Role	      Email	                      Password	 Access** Admin	        admin@etech.com	            ADMIN1     Full Admin Dashboard Student 1	    ameerhamza68@gmail.com	    AMEER1	   Student
+Admin	        admin@etech.com	            ADMIN1   ---
+Student 1	    ameerhamza68@gmail.com	    AMEER1	 ---
-Student 2	    mominsheikh718@gmail.com	  MOMIN1	   Student
+Student 2	    mominsheikh718@gmail.com	  MOMIN1	 ---

 You can also register new accounts using Email, Google, or Facebook.

 🚀** Core Features**